syncfusion-content/jsp-docs/jsp/PivotGrid/Exporting.md

 {% endhighlight %}

-## Exporting Customization
+## Exporting customization

-You can add title and description to the exporting document by using the title and description properties respectively obtained in the `beforeExport` event.
-Similarly, you can enable or disable styling on the exported document by using the `exportWithStyle` property.
+You can add the title and description to the exporting document by using the title and description properties respectively, obtained in the `beforeExport` event.
+Similarly, you can enable or disable the styling on the exported document by using the `exportWithStyle` property.

 {% highlight html %}